 Fertility and Infertility Services

-- Fertility prevention, such as tubal ligation (or its equivalent) or vasectomy (initial surgery only). - Infertility testing and treatment for infertile members including in vitro fertilization, gamete intrafallopian transfer (GIFT), and pronuclear stage transfer (PROST).
+- Fertility prevention, such as tubal ligation (or its equivalent) or vasectomy (initial surgery only). - Fertility and infertility services until you receive artificial insemination, in vitro fertilization, or any related fertility or infertility treatment or transfer procedure.